Card Magic: A History

 The oldest magic shop

 Cards and magic tend to go hand-in-hand.
 According to Guinness World Records, the world’s oldest (family-run) magic shop was founded back in 1898 in the UK by Lewis Davenport.
-The shop is still open and in the family, run by his granddaughter.
-You can find their official website over here.
-Be sure to take a look at their Card Magic or Custom Deck catalogues.
+The shop called Davenports Magic was open and run by his granddaughter before the pandemic.
+Today when we search online, Google has marked the shop Permanently Closed.

 Who did what?

 Want to find out who invented a specific card or magic trick?
-MagicTricks.com has a handy “Who invented it?” page which should be able to tell you, find it by clicking here.
+MagicTricks.com has a handy “Who invented it?” page which should be able to tell you

 What was the first card trick you ever saw or heard of?
 Do you have any facts about historical card tricks, magic trick history or famous historical card magicians to add?
 Get in touch!